mariotlemes/non3GPP-WiFi/README.md

-## A. Y1 Interface - Conection between UE-non3GPP and AP
+## A. Y1 Interface - Conection between UE and AP

 ### 1) Setting-up environment
 On your host, install the necessary packages: